Student Field Experience

 - Are you a full-time school employee (non-teaching position or teaching a subject outside of your licensure area)?
 This includes instructional assistants and long-term substitute teachers.

-- If so, you will need to contact the Clinical Practice Coordinator at email@example.com to discuss the next steps before completing your FERF form.
+- If so, you will need to contact the Clinical Practice Specialist at email@example.com to discuss the next steps before completing your FERF form.
 You must secure approval before submitting your FERF.

-- Short-term substitute teachers must request to be placed by the Clinical Practice Coordinator.
+- Short-term substitute teachers must request to be placed by the Clinical Practice Specialist.

-- If you are not a current full-time school employee, you will need to request to be placed by the Clinical Practice Coordinator.
+- If you are not a current full-time school employee, you will need to request to be placed by the Clinical Practice Specialist.
 Please note:

 - Students requesting placement should not contact local schools (public or private) or otherwise solicit field experience placements from educators they may know professionally.